Evangelical-Lutheran Church in Württemberg: Youth

 Child and Youth work is running on the YMCA (CVJM-Gesamtverband).
-The local state office (Landesstelle) is a free democratic organisation "Evangelisches Jugendwerk in Württemberg "working in order of the Evangelical-Lutheran Church in Württemberg.
+The local state office (Landesstelle) is a free democratic organisation "Evangelisches Jugendwerk in Württemberg "working in order of the Lutheran Church in Württemberg.
 Trumpet choir (Posaunenchor) groups without age limit may take part in the "Evangelisches Jugendwerk in Württemberg ".
 The biennial Trombone Choir Day (Landesposaunentag) takes place in Ulm.
 In 1946, a big crying startet on the song Wachet auf, ruft uns die Stimme.
 The bishop, Theophil Wurm, could not speak over 12 years, trombone players killed in action WW2, Ulm was destroyed by an air raid, feel great gratitude to be here...
 "Gloria".

-The Überbündische meeting (in short "ÜT") took place in 1977 and 2017 in the Böttingen (Heuberg) courtyard of the evangelical church youth.
+The Überbündische meeting (in short "ÜT") took place in 1977 and 2017 in the Böttingen (Heuberg) courtyard of the Protestant church youth.
 A total of 3,400 people took part in over 45 different societies and institutions of scouts and the youth movement.
 A total of 70.000 people attended the European young adults meeting in Stuttgart in 1996.
-The Parish Youth is working stably on a largely self-organising basis in order of the Evangelical-Lutheran Church in Württemberg, in Tailfingen by the elected youth church council.
+The Parish Youth is working stably on a largely self-organising basis in order of the Lutheran Church in Württemberg, in Tailfingen by the elected youth church council.